Freestone · Volcanic · Oregon

 About this water

 The McKenzie is the friendly face of Oregon trout fishing — a cold, fast, drift-boat river running clear out of the Cascades through the Willamette Valley, and the home water that gave the world the McKenzie River boat.
 Its trout are the local redside rainbows and cutthroat, willing to a swung soft-hackle or a dry through the green tunnel of the lower river, and the fishing is generous and accessible compared with the wilderness steelhead rivers.
 There's a summer steelhead lane too, but be honest about it: these are hatchery fish, Skamania-stock smolts planted here since the seventies, harvestable and fun and entirely different in character from the wild fish of the North Umpqua or the Deschutes.
 Add hatchery spring Chinook in their season and you have a river that does a bit of everything.
-Fish it for what it is — a big, beautiful trout river with a hatchery summer-steelhead bonus — read the flow for stability rather than reading a run, and enjoy the easiest good fishing in this whole pack.
+Fish it for what it is — a big, beautiful trout river with a hatchery summer-steelhead bonus — read the flow for stability rather than reading a run, and enjoy some of the easiest good fishing the region offers.

 Under the surface